-February is Heart Health Month, and the HER Foundation wants you to protect your heart.
+February is Heart Health Month, and the HER Foundation wants you to protect your heart during and after HG.

 Four Ways to Protect Your Heart